alek0991/iSAFE/FAQ.md

 <h4>Questions: </h4>

 What is the minimal number of haplotypes needed?
->​In general, iSAFE performance improves with increasing sample size.
+>​When the sample size is too small we don't have enough diversity (recombination breakpoints) to identify the favored mutation.
+In general, iSAFE performance improves with increasing sample size.
 In my experience with human populations, it works fine with 20 diploid-samples (40 haplotypes).

 <h4>Questions: </h4>